 Introduction / History

-The Kabyle are Berbers located in Morocco, Tunisia, western Libya, and the coastal mountain regions of northern Algeria.
+The Kabyle are Berbers located in the coastal mountain regions of northern Algeria.
 The Arabs call this entire region of North Africa "Maghrib."
 The Maghrib was conquered by the Muslims between 670 and 700.
 "Berber" comes from an Arabic name for the aboriginal people west and south of Egypt.

 The Kabyle live in the rugged, well-watered al-Quabail Mountains.
 These inaccessible peaks have long served as a refuge for the Berbers, forming a base of resistance against the Romans, Vandals, Byzantine, and Arabs.
 The mountains, some rising about 7,000 feet, are well watered.
 However, the landscape remains rugged.
 Migration is becoming more common among the Berbers, and it is estimated that several million Berbers now live in European cities.